 The Dorothy Dunnett Society helps Dunnett readers around the world make contact and keep in touch with each other.
-Whether or not you’re a member of the Society, we’d love you to sign our guest book and we hope to welcome you back again soon.
+Whether or not you’re a member of the Society, please feel free to sign our guest book and we hope to welcome you back again soon.

 Today I had the great pleasure of being warmly well met by Julia Hart and Suzanne McNeill, and I'd like to thank them both for fanning the flames of a further addiction to the works of Dorothy Dunnett, if that were possible.
 They are both wonderful ambassadors for the society and interesting and charming people - DD would have approved!
 I'm really looking forward to International Dorothy Dunnett Day 2021, and hopefully I will have calmed down a bit by then 😉 It is delightful to be able to meet kindred fans and enjoy some fangirling.
 It's a lovely thing, indeed.

 I just listened to the interview with David Monteath.
 I did not know there was an audio recording.
 Having read the Chronicles twice (and the first three books three times), I don’t expect to listen to the audio versions, but seeing that interview brought me closer to all of you.
 I am grateful to you for hosting and then posting the interview.
 It was surprising to hear that he has no favorite book.
 (Mine is The Disorderly Knights, but any of the dramatic scenes where Lymond wins the day through clever words and the results of his secret knowledge and prior planning could just as easily be my favorite.)
 I liked David’s description of Jerrott as the angel to Lymond’s devil and vice versa as they frequently switched roles.
 That could have been said about most of his friends: he led them, he loved them, he protected them, he won their loyalty honestly, and in turn they were there time and again when he needed them.